si2-urssi/summerschool-Aug2025/README.md

 August 11-15 2025, Fairbanks, AK

 Welcome!
 This is the repository for the 2025 URSSI Summer School on Research Software and Open Science, held at the University of Alaska Fairbanks.
-All instruction will happen at in Butrovich Hall, 910 Yukon Dr., in Room 109.
+All instruction will happen in Room 109, Butrovich Hall, 910 Yukon Dr.

 ## Tentative schedule